 The related word Romanz is the Old French term for “verse narrative.”
-In the 14th century, a romanz was a story told in vernacular (as opposed to Latin) about a chivalric hero’s adventures and quests.
-The key to the romanz was that it was written in the language people spoke, the vernacular, or Romantic languages, and the name stuck as the fictional form grew in popularity across Europe.
+In the 1300s, a romanz was a story told in vernacular (as opposed to the original Latin) about a chivalric hero’s adventures and quests.
+The key to the romanz was that it was written in the language people spoke, the vernacular, or Romantic languages, and the name stuck (changing over time to romance) as the fictional form grew in popularity across Europe.

 One of the foundational characters of the romance is Sir Lancelot, who embodies the ideals of courtly love, which is roughly “a highly stylized code of behavior popular chiefly from the 12th to the 14th century that prescribed the rules of conduct between lovers, advocating idealized but illicit love.”
 This appears to be the link between romantic stories and the idea of romantic love.
 In short, it’s the first “love story.”

-Romance stories had huge popularity through the end of the 17th century, after which they were dismissed as too over the top.
+Romance stories had huge popularity through the end of the 1600s, after which they were dismissed as too over the top.
 Romances were ridiculed in satire such as Cervantes’s Don Quixote.
 By this time, romance as an idea connoted virtue, noble intentions, and the conquering of good over evil.
 As a fictional form, it dealt exclusively in ideals.